 Someone Turned Off the Machine

 A few days ago, a user came to me saying his AI wasn't responding.
-After troubleshooting for a while, we found out he had accidentally turned off the machine.
+After troubleshooting for a while, I found out he had accidentally turned off the machine.

-I thought about this incident for a long time afterward.
-The problem wasn't with the user—it was with the form factor.
+I thought about this for a long time afterward.
+The problem isn't the user—it's the form factor.

-When you make a machine running an Agent look like a laptop, people will operate it according to computer logic—turn it on when needed, turn it off when not, close the lid to sleep.
-Agents need to be online 24/7; once shut down, everything stops—tasks interrupt, context is lost.
+When you build a machine that runs an Agent to look like a laptop, people will operate it with laptop logic—turn it on when needed, turn it off when done, close the lid to put it to sleep.
+An Agent needs to be online 24/7.
+Once it shuts down, everything drops: tasks are interrupted, context is lost.

-This isn't just a user habit issue; it's the entire design philosophy.
-Macs are computers for humans; Linux is for servers that run continuously.
+This isn't just a user habit issue; it's a design philosophy issue.
+A Mac is a computer built for humans; Linux is built for servers that run continuously.
 An Agent is fundamentally a server, not an application.

 Everything Is a File, Everything Is a Command

-Linux's core philosophy: everything is a file.
+The core philosophy of Linux is: everything is a file.
 Disks, network interfaces, processes, keyboard input—all are files.
-Read, write, copy, redirect—one logic applies to everything universally.
+Read, write, copy, redirect: one unified logic applies to everything.

 What does an Agent need?
-Read/write files, control processes, connect to networks, run scheduled tasks.
-In Linux, these are all command-line matters—no GUI, no pop-ups.
+Read and write files, control processes, connect to networks, run scheduled tasks.
+In Linux, these are all command-line affairs—no GUI, no pop-ups.

-You ask an Agent to organize files for you; on Linux, it's just a shell script, done in seconds.
-On a Mac, it first needs to request file access permissions, pops up a dialog waiting for your confirmation.
-If you're not there, the process stalls.
+Ask an Agent to organize your files, and on Linux it's just a shell script, done in seconds.
+On a Mac, it has to request file access permissions first, popping up a dialog waiting for your confirmation.
+If you're not around, the workflow deadlocks.

-Apple has invested heavily in system security, and ordinary users definitely benefit.
-SIP, sandboxing, TCC—the logic behind all these is singular: operations require human confirmation.
+Apple has invested heavily in system security, and everyday users genuinely benefit.
+SIP, sandboxing, TCC—the logic behind all of it is the same: operations require human confirmation.

-This was correct in the human-computer interaction era.
-You open an app, the app wants to read your contacts, a dialog pops up, you decide.
+This was correct in the era of human-computer interaction.
+You open an app; the app wants to read your contacts; a dialog pops up; you decide.
 Reasonable.

-But this isn't how Agents work.
-You give it a task, it plans and executes autonomously—not disturbing you is its core value.
-Reading files, managing processes, controlling browsers, networking—if every step requires a pop-up for confirmation, the Agent is rendered largely useless.
+But that's not how Agents work.
+You give it a task; it plans and executes on its own.
+Not disturbing you is its core value.
+If every step—reading files, managing processes, controlling the browser, accessing the network—pops up a dialog waiting for confirmation, the Agent is effectively crippled.

 You can open permissions one by one, but that's not enough.
-Mac's sandbox is application-level; Agents need system-level access.
-What's worse is the permission model is static—you don't know what's missing until you need it, if you didn't enable it beforehand.
+Mac's sandbox is app-level; an Agent needs system-level access.
+What's worse, the permission model is static—if you didn't enable something in advance, you only find out what's missing when it's needed.

-Linux doesn't have this stuff.
-Or rather, Linux hands these decisions to you—root is root.
-You decide what holes to open, and once open, they stay open.
-Dangerous for humans, perfect for Agents.
+Linux doesn't have this.
+Or rather, Linux leaves these decisions to you—root is root.
+You decide what holes to open, and once they're open, they stay open.
+That's dangerous for humans, but perfect for Agents.

 The Place You SSH Into

-When engineers need to do something complex on a remote server, what do they use after SSHing in?
+When engineers need to do something complex on a remote server, what do they use after they SSH in?

-All Linux commands. grep, awk, ps, cron, systemd.
-Nobody opens a GUI file manager on a server, nor clicks "allow access" pop-ups.
+Linux commands. grep, awk, ps, cron, systemd.
+No one opens a GUI file manager on a server, and no one clicks an "Allow Access" pop-up.

 This isn't habit; it's efficiency.
-This toolchain was originally built for programs to control programs—Agents can continue using it, nothing needs changing.
-If you insist on running on a Mac, you're actively adding friction.
+This toolchain was built for programs to control programs.
+When Agents arrived, we just kept using it—nothing needs to change.
+If you insist on running it on a Mac, you're deliberately adding friction.

 Stability Is the Prerequisite